 This is the seven-inch single sleeve for ‘European Man’ (EDM1), Landscape’s first ever vocal track, recorded on the cusp of the 1980s in December 1979 and released in March 1980.
+The song and its lyrics were a direct response to the burgeoning ‘Blitz’ scene and the way computers were changing work and culture, hinting at a need for UBI (Universal Basic Income).

 There are three versions of ‘European Man’ – this 7-inch; the Tea-Rooms album cut (1981); and an extended 12-inch version released in a plain black sleeve.